 Let’s take a look at how you can best assess your financial outlook:

 - Get a credit check – There is a lot of bad information out there about how multiple credit inquiries in a short period of time can affect your credit score; however, for the most part, running multiple credit checks in a relatively short period of time is viewed as an attempt to retrieve a loan of some kind (which, in this case, applies to you), and won’t negatively affect your score long-term.
-With that in mind, don’t stress over the possible negative impacts of running a credit check or two before you contact a lender.
-Visit annualcreditreport.com to retrieve reports from the three major credit bureaus online.
+With that in mind, don’t stress over the possible negative impacts of running a credit check or two before you contact a lender (your checks will typically show up as “soft pulls” and should not even impact your score).
+Visit annualcreditreport.com (the only free credit report site) to retrieve reports from the three major credit bureaus online.
 You might be surprised to find leftover connections with family members or friends as they pertain to joint financial ventures (that includes shared bank accounts).
 Incongruities like those can impact your overall credit rating, and need to be taken care of before the loan application begins.
 A financial professional can help you navigate these tricky situations more effectively.
 Obviously, a higher score is preferred, but if your credit isn’t perfect, that doesn’t mean you won’t be able to buy.

 - Do you have 20%? – Now that you’ve created a more detailed picture of your financial outlook, the next step is taking a look at available funds.
 Most professionals recommend making a down payment of at least 20% of the home’s sale price at close, so having cash available (not credit!) is critical.
 How much money do you have saved?
 How much money can you practically save between now and when you plan to apply for a mortgage?
 Remember, making a hasty purchase will only come back to bite you in the end, so if you’re not prepared to make a reasonable down payment on your future property, it may be best to wait.